-This branch of St. Cuthbert’s Mothers’ Union was established in 1909, and we continue to be a thriving branch with more than 70 members and we continue to grow as young mothers join us.
+This branch of St. Cuthbert’s Mothers’ Union was established in 1909, and we continue to be a thriving branch with more than 70 members.

 We hope and pray that St Cuthbert’s Mothers’ Union may continue to flourish for many more years to come.